 Heat is a neglected and poorly understood public health threat.
 Heat worsens underlying conditions, like high blood pressure and asthma, and can be especially hard on people with lung problems.
-Left unchecked*Emissions and socioeconomic assumptions are based on a continuation of past trends, for more info visit the methodology., by the end of the century, climate change-driven heatwaves could become a leading cause of death.
+Left unchecked*, by the end of the century, climate change-driven heatwaves could become a leading cause of death.

 Causes of death, per 100,000 people